andreamerello/pic-revenge/README.md

 (despite I use some dsPIC on my job, but this is another story).

-I started to moving toward ARM stuff (both MCU and Linux SoC) and other stuff, my new PC has not a parallel port for programming PICs and IIRC the last time I tried to compile the IDE I used to develop on PICs on my Linux box, it failed, because the SW went unmaintained.
+I started to moving toward ARM stuff (both MCU and Linux SoC) and other stuff, my new PC has not a parallel port for programming PICs, and IIRC the last time I tried to compile the IDE I used to develop on PICs on my Linux box, it failed, because the SW went unmaintained.